QualiSystems/cloudshell-orch-sandbox/SandboxOrchestration_specs/save & restore standard.md

 # Saving a sandbox snapshot
 Saving a snapshot is done by calling the 'Save Snapshot' orchestration command and providing an identifier for that snapshot.

-The command creates a new snapshot record for the sandbox which  includes all the details that enable going back to that same configuration when a restore will later be called: metadata, sandbox connectivity details, resources configuration and rules and restrictions.
+The command creates a new snapshot record for the sandbox which includes all the details that enables CloudShell to go back to the same configuration when a restore is called in the future: metadata, sandbox connectivity details, resources configuration and rules and restrictions.

 Each shell is responsible for saving its own state and restoring back to that state, the orchestration command is responsible for collecting all the different configurations, add the general information and store it in a predefined repository.